Every Heart a Doorway

 Wayward Children

-Wayward Children consists of ten primary books, and includes one additional book that complement the series but is not considered mandatory reads.
+Wayward Children consists of eleven primary books, and includes one additional book that complement the series but is not considered mandatory reads and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.